Secure Your Attic. Protect Your Home.

 - Joist Specifications: Measure the size and spacing of joists.
 Larger joists spaced closer together typically support more weight.

 - Truss Design: Identify whether you have standard trusses or attic trusses.
-Standard trusses usually support 10 psf, while attic trusses can handle higher loads.
+Standard trusses usually support 10 psf, while attic trusses can handle higher loads due to better load distribution.

 - Material Quality: Check for signs of damage, warping, or pest infestation in wooden components.